Should I buy a New or Used Bass Boat? Comparison Guide.

 4. New Bass Boats: Warranty for the Win.

-Bass boats open up a whole new world of fishing letting you cover more water and providing you with a ton of fun.
+Bass boats open up a new world of fishing, letting you cover more water and providing you with a ton of fun.
 However, they can also be a source of stress in the form of mechanical failure.

 “The two happiest days in a boater’s life are the purchase date and the sale date.”

 While I vehemently disagree with that saying, boats do break down and do require repairs.
-A warranty can be a reassurance that you won’t be spending a ton of money on repairs.
+A warranty can reassure you that you won’t be spending a ton of money on repairs.
 You’ll feel better knowing you’re covered for many costly repairs.

 5. Better Terms for New Boat Financing

-New boats are considerably more expensive but financing options are plentiful, potentially making the initial outlay a little less painful.
+New boats are considerably more expensive, but financing options are plentiful, potentially making the initial outlay less painful.
 Additionally, interest rates are generally much lower for new boats resulting in lower monthly payments.
-Finally, new boat financing usually comes with terms that can be two times as long as the average car loan which means, of course, more time to pay off and lower monthly payments.
+Finally, new boat financing usually comes with terms that can be twice as long as the average car loan, which means more time to pay off and lower monthly payments.

 6. Customization Options on New Boats

-There are a wide variety of options available on new boats some of which you may deem to be must-haves and some that are not as important.
+There are a wide variety of options available on new boats, some of which you may deem to be must-haves and some that are not as important.
 By purchasing a new boat, you have the unique opportunity to tailor the boat to fit your needs by picking the right accessories and upgrades for your situation.
-As an added benefit, you’ll have a chance to pick your colors, carpet grade, and other appearance-related features.
+You can select your colors, carpet grade, and other appearance-related features as an added benefit.

 7. How Much Does a New Bass Boat Depreciate?
 Ouch.